 The CS + Math + Psychology combination isn't an accident.
-I came into college knowing I wanted to pursue computer science, but the psych and cog sci courses changed what I thought computer systems were
+I came into college knowing I wanted to build systems, but the psych and cog sci courses changed what I thought systems were

 for